NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/shifting-relations-bees-humans/shifting-relations-bees-humans.md

 Studies,* 3/11: 280-307.

 Hartlib, Samuel, et al. 1655. *The Reformed Common-Wealth of Bees.
-Presented in Severall Letters and Observations to Samuel Hartlib Esq. with The Reformed Virginian Silk-Worm.
+Presented in Severall Letters and Observations to Sammuel Hartlib Esq. with The Reformed Virginian Silk-Worm.
 Containing Many Excellent and Choice Secrets, Experiments, and Discoveries for attaining of National and Private Profits and Riches* (London: Giles Calvert).